-General survey of the discipline of psychology including the principles, methods, vocabulary, and major theories in the study of human behavior.
+This course is a general survey of the discipline of psychology including the principles, methods, vocabulary, and major theories in the study of human behavior.
 Consideration will be given to selected application of psychology for life and ministry.

 PS 231 Group Psychology